BBIRBCF/singlecell_humanmelanoma/README.md

 # singlecell_humanmelanoma
 Code for scRNAseq of three syngeneic human melanoma cell lines (two replicate per cell line) to study mechanisms of resistance to the BRAF inhibitor vemurafenib

-Raw and processed data can be downloaded in the following link: https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-12412
+Raw and processed data can be downloaded from the following link: https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-12412

 - 0.1.readData_rep1.r and 0.2.readData_rep2.r for loading replicate 1 and replicate 2 data into R.